-C. Email subject line: You can change the standard email subject line provided by QuickBooks, but I recommend keeping the form number for customers that might receive multiple invoices in a short period of time.
+- Email subject line: You can change the standard email subject line provided by QuickBooks, but we recommend keeping the form number for customers that might receive multiple invoices in a short period of time.

-D. Email message: Your email should be customized for your business, but not personalized for any particular customer.
-If you have a large client you would like to treat special, I recommend you create a custom invoice just for them, which can include a custom email message that we will discuss later in this lesson.
+- Email message: Your email should be customized for your business but not personalized for any particular customer.
+If you have a client that you would like to treat special, we recommend you create a custom invoice just for them, which can include a custom email message that we’ll discuss later in this tutorial.

-If you’ve modified the message and want to return to the original message suggested by QuickBooks, click the green Use standard message button next to Sales form (A).
+If you’ve modified the message and want to return to the original message suggested by QuickBooks, click the green Use standard message button next to the Sales form.

-E. Email copies: You can check the box to send a copy of every email to the QuickBooks Online administrator automatically, plus provide a list of additional email addresses that should receive copies.
+- Email copies: You can check the box to send a copy of every email automatically to the QuickBooks Online administrator, plus provide a list of additional email addresses that should receive copies.
 These email addresses will receive copies anytime a client is sent this form, so make sure the person wants and needs all these emails.

-F. Sales form: Leave this field blank.
+- Sales form: Leave this field blank.
 There are two fields labeled “Sales form.”
-The lower field labeled “F” in the above screenshot is obsolete since users can now create a separate email message for each type of form.
+The lower field is obsolete since users can now create a separate email message for each type of form.

 When you’re satisfied with your email settings for all six customer forms, click the green Save button at the bottom of the Messages section.

-The default options on this screen should match the options you selected in the prior section for your estimates.
+The default options in this screen should match the options you selected in the prior section for your estimates.
 The changes you make here will only apply to this particular estimate template.
 This could be very useful if you want to customize your email messages to a particular set of your customers.
-To do so, create a custom template for each set of customers and apply that template when you generate an estimate.
+To do so, create a custom template for each set of customers and apply that template when you generate a sales form.

 Changing the default email message for custom invoices and sales receipts follows the same procedure.
 From the Custom forms style window, create a new invoice or sales receipt or edit an existing one and go to the Emails tab.

-You’ve learned how to set companywide messaging options, including creating emails for invoices and other sales forms, activating automatic invoice reminders, and choosing online invoicing options.
-In addition, you learned how to customize the default email settings for custom invoices, estimates, and sales receipts.
+You’ve learned how to set company-wide messaging options, including creating emails for invoices and other sales forms in QuickBooks Online.
+You also learned how to customize the default email settings for custom invoices, estimates, and sales receipts.

-The next lesson in our QuickBooks Online training course is How to Set Up Statements in QuickBooks Online.
-This lesson will cover a few options that are available for formatting the statements you send to customers.
+The next guide in our QuickBooks Online course is How To Set Up Customer Statements in QuickBooks Online.
+This will cover a few options that are available for formatting the statements you send to customers.